 Grantham students and alumni can access transcript ordering by logging onto the Clearinghouse Secure Site.
-Grantham reserves the right to withhold the release of official transcripts if the student has outstanding financial obligations to the University, or the student has an Information Security hold.
+Grantham reserves the right to withhold the release of official transcripts if the student

 2.20 STATEMENT OF ACADEMIC PURPOSE

 Grantham University has a significant responsibility to be a good steward of federal student aid funds as well as ensuring that the academic integrity of the institution is intact.
 To that end, we must take steps necessary to ensure that students are academically engaged and that the student who earns academic credit is in fact the person doing the work.